-Can a Relationship on the Edge of Divorce Be Saved?
+Can a Relationship on the Brink of Divorce Be Saved?

 Jessica and Richard told me they were at the end of their 9 year marriage.
 Their relationship was draining their energy and optimism.
 She thought him self-centered and distant.
 He found her constant chatter annoying.
 They started counseling with me for the sake of their two children, but without much hope that their marriage could be saved.